-Many clinics feel confident—until the moment their submission gets rejected.
+Many clinics believe they are fully prepared—until their clinical costing submission gets rejected.

 Department of Health – Abu Dhabi.